What Is a Term Sheet and Why Do I Need One?

-These clauses are applied by investors as risk mitigants and rewards for showing early faith in a business or during rocky times later on.
+These clauses are inserted by investors as risk mitigants and rewards for showing early faith in a business or during rocky times later on.
 It is best to be fully aware of the terms agreed upon and to make some test scenarios, to avoid any unpleasant surprises in the future.

 A rational investor always enters into a deal because they believe that it will become a home run success.
-Despite this mentality, they will often look to put contingencies in place to secure their ownership stakes in the event of disappointing future outcomes.
+Despite this mentality, they will often look to put contingencies in place to secure ownership stakes in the event of disappointing future outcomes.

 To mitigate lower future valuations, investors can insert anti-dilution clauses that act to readjust their ownership stake to avoid receiving too hard a hit.
 The main applications of this are via the weighted average and full ratchet methodology.
-You could visualize these as insurance policies for investors to protect them against down rounds, in the same way that put options would be applied in portfolio management.
+You could visualize these as insurance policies for investors to protect them against down rounds in the same way that put options would be applied in portfolio management.

 Both methods involve converting the holders’ existing stock into a new allocation to account and compensate for the effects of a down round.
 The difference between the two is that weighted average dilution accounts for both price and the magnitude of the new issuance against the existing capital base.
 Full Ratchet just accounts for the effect of the new price.

-By contemplating the magnitude of the new round, the weighted average method is more founder friendly.
-This article provides clear explanations, if you wish to learn more about the calculations behind these methods.
+By contemplating the magnitude of the new round, the weighted average method is more founder-friendly.
+This article provides clear explanations if you wish to learn more about the calculations behind these methods.

 These days, a full ratchet can be a rare sight within early-stage investing term sheets.
-They are seen an extreme way of applying investor protection, because their application can actually result in investors increasing their ownership percentage once they are triggered.
+They are seen as an extreme way of applying investor protection because their application can actually result in investors increasing their ownership percentage once they are triggered.
 This is because a Full Ratchet will trigger a repricing of all the clause-holders’ shares, even if just one new share is priced at a value below theirs.

 If dilution protection is being negotiated, unless your company is in a very distressed financial situation, you should strongly argue for broad-based, weighted average dilution coverage.

-Super Pro-rata Rights
+6. Roadblocks from Super Pro-rata Rights